Usk, St Mary's Priory Church

 Not all the interest is inside the church, however!
 Just outside the porch is the grave of St David Lewis, one of the '40 Martyrs of England and Wales' who was canonised as a Roman Catholic saint in 1970.
 In 1679 Lewis was executed for not renouncing his faith, near the current Catholic church on Porthycarne Street.

-Also in the churchyard is the grave of Sir Matthew Digby Wyatt, a prominent Victorian architect who worked with Isambard Kingdom Brunel in designing Paddington Station in London, and also on the Rothschild Mausoleum in hr Jewish Cemetery in West Ham.
+Also in the churchyard is the grave of Sir Matthew Digby Wyatt, a prominent Victorian architect who worked with Isambard Kingdom Brunel in designing Paddington Station in London, and also on the Rothschild Mausoleum in the Jewish Cemetery in West Ham.

 Immediately outside the churchyard gates in Church Street is the abbey gatehouse, one of the last vestiges of the original medieval monastic buildings.